The Top Credit Cards to Have in 2017

 The Citi® Double Cash Card offers you 1% cash back at the time of purchase, and another 1% cash back when you pay for your purchases.
 This adds up to a total of up to 2% cash back on everything, with no limits.
 Use it to pay for purchases that aren't part of any other card’s bonus categories such as insurance premiums, health care bills, and tuition.
 This card also offers a decent promotional rate on balance transfers, but be wary of the balance transfer fee.

-Blue Cash Preferred® Card from American Express: Best for cash back on groceries
+Blue Cash Preferred® Card from American Express: Popular for cash back on groceries

 Some people eat out all the time and almost never use their kitchens.
 But everyone I know spends a large percentage of their money at the grocery store.
 In fact, food is just one of the many things that you can buy at a typical supermarket, as it's easy to spend money at the pharmacy, the florist, and on gifts.